OpenTOPAS/TOPAS_Official_Documentation/parameters/geometry/generic.rst

 Generic Components
 ------------------

-You can create a Geometry Component for any of the standard solids defined in the geometry section of the `Geant4 Application Developers Guide <http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Detector/Geometry/geometry.html>`_.
+You can create a Geometry Component for any of the standard solids defined in the Geometry_ section of the Geant4 Application Developers Guide.

 The :ref:`example_basic_shapesall` example demonstrates how to build each of the solids.

 .. image:: generic.png

 Below we list the parameters for each Geant4 solid.
-Further details about the parameters, along with helpful diagrams, can be found in the `Geant4 Application Developers Guide <http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Detector/Geometry/geomSolids.html>`_.
+Further details about the parameters, along with helpful diagrams, can be found in the `Solids`_ subsection of the Geant4 Application Developers Guide.
 For most solids, sizes are specified in Half Lengths, denoted with an HL, such as HLX.
 For a few solids, sizes are specified in full Lengths, denoted with just L, such as LX.

 .. note::

-    The TsBox, TsCylinder and TsSphere should be used instead of G4Box, G4Tubs and G4Sphere respectively.
+    The ``TsBox``, ``TsCylinder`` and ``TsSphere`` should be used instead of G4Box, G4Tubs and G4Sphere respectively.
 See :ref:`geometry_dividable`.

 Some examples of components that can be built just from Generic Components: